 Definition: Kaizen costing is a technique of controlling the cost incurred over unproductive activities and resources which does not add any value to the organization.
 In simple words, it is a practical approach to solving cost-related problems to improve the overall efficiency of the organization.

-Kaizen costing is implemented in business organizations to manage the following different types of costs:
+Kaizen costing is implemented in business organizations to manage different types of costs in a business:

 Human resource is another essential arena which is covered by this technique.
 It functions to manage the cost of hiring skilled employees, their training and development and retention.

-The cost of product promotion, advertisement, dispatch, selling and distribution, transportation, recruitment of marketing staff, etc. can be monitored through kaizen costing.
+Thus we can say that the cost of product promotion, advertisement, dispatch, selling and distribution, transportation, recruitment of marketing staff, etc. can all be monitored through kaizen costing.

 Content: Kaizen Costing